Founder and executive director

 Clément Le Merlus joined Forbidden Stories as a journalist in 2020.
-He is particularly in charge of web editing and communication, and is the Safe Box’s project officer.
+Former Safebox Network project manager, he is now Head of development.

-He previously worked in New Zealand, within the New Zealand Olympic Committee communication department, and then for the country’s largest daily newspaper, The New Zealand Herald.
+He previously worked in New Zealand, within the New Zealand Olympic Committee communication department, and then as a journalist for the country’s largest daily newspaper, The New Zealand Herald.
 Graduated in investigative journalism in Sciences Po Rennes, he also reported for Libération.

-Sara Guglielmi has been in charge of administration, finance and fundraising for Forbidden Stories since August 2020.
+Clarisse has been in charge of communications at Forbidden Stories since August 2023.

 Graduated from Sciences Po Paris, she previously worked on development assistance policies at the OECD, and then within the Economic department of the French Embassy in Jordan.
 Later on, she joined the cabinet of the French Minister for Economic inclusion as a speechwriter and press & communication advisor.